 Having a program of recovery and behaving as such is an integral part of participating in a 12-step fellowship.
 They say we must practice our principles of recovery in all of our affairs.
 Does this mean that we are absolutely perfect in every situation?
 Of course not!
 First and foremost, we are human.
 We are imperfect people attempting to work a perfect program, and sometimes we fall short.
 So, what do we do when we develop resentments in recovery?

 Life on Life’s Terms

 We may feel completely aghast at the unfair circumstances that have befallen us.
-If we feel completely without fault, this can foster the resentment ever further.
+If we feel completely without fault, this can foster resentment ever further.

 Our minds begin to drift from the spiritual principles of recovery to the ideations of revenge—or even worse, using.
 We are in full resentment mode.
 Unwilling to give up our sobriety, what do we do now?

-Resentments in Recovery vs. Resentments in Active Addiction
+Resentments in Recovery Vs. Resentments in Active Addiction

 The way we handle resentments in recovery, however, is vastly different.
-While it may be easy to fall back into our old mindset, it’s crucial that we avoid the trap of old behaviors at all costs even if it seems completely unnatural and goes against all our instincts.
+While it may be easy to fall back into our old mindset, it’s crucial that we avoid the trap of old behaviors at all costs, even if it seems completely unnatural and goes against all our instincts.

 Implementing a program of recovery is the only healthy method of surmounting resentments in recovery.
-This means engaging in all of the aspects of the program that we know work.
+This means engaging in all aspects of the program that we know work.
 If we want to get through life sober, we need to handle resentments in recovery hastily and correctly.

 So, how do we do it?

 Now that we have recognized that we are developing resentment, it’s time to spring into action.
 Resentments in recovery cannot be allowed to fester; the longer we wait to act, the deeper the roots of resentment take hold in our lives.
 Here are some tips on how to deal with resentment.
 You may notice that they share some similarities with the 12 steps of addiction recovery.